Benefits of Cremation

 While there are many reasons someone might choose cremation over burial, there are many people that remain unsure when considering the benefits of cremation.
 To help people with their decision, we have created a list of the different benefits of choosing cremation.

 The graph below depicts how the popularity in cremation has been on a steady rise in the United States over the past 50 years.
 In 2015, cremation rates were higher than burial for the first time.
 Also the forecast from the graph does not show the popularity in cremation slowing down.
 By 2035, it is predicted that more than 75% of Americans will choose cremation instead of burial.

 We have noticed common benefits of cremation that have attributed to the above trend.

 Cost of Cremation

-Cremation is approximately one-third of the cost of a traditional burial.
-Looking at most funeral homes’ general price list, the cost of cremation tends to be lower than the cost of burial services.
+One of the primary reasons that people choose cremation is because it is the most cost effective option.
+On average, the cost of cremation is approximately one-third of the cost of a traditional burial.
 The price of a casket also tends to be much higher than the price of an urn, and the availability of burial plots is becoming more limited, therefore the price of plots has gone up.
-One of the primary reasons that people choose cremation is because it is the most cost effective option.
+For more information on our cremation prices, visit our General Price List page.